PavanRangani/docs/docs/devops/assets/assets.md

 - All Git repositories within `clarius-athena` organization are being backup on daily basis via Jenkins job and uploaded to S3.
 - See [Backup source code](./backup-source-code.md) for details

+## Google Cloud Projects
+- Each firebase project creates a corresponding Google Cloud Project.
+- For Staging environment's Google Login, we are using [athena-staging](https://console.cloud.google.com/apis/credentials?authuser=0&folder=&organizationId=&project=athena-staging-a5666)

+## Microsoft Azure AD
+- It is used for Microsoft login on Production environment.
+- It is created using `athena@clariusgroup.com` service account.

 ## Domains